Chyna Bennett

 Where is your favorite spot on campus or in the community?
 Why are you drawn to it?

-The rock garden by Reavis Hall.
+I used to say the rock garden by Reavis Hall.
 It's so calming and peaceful.
 Many people on campus don't know about it but it is truly a "magical" place to be.
 It just allows your mind to go to another place for a few moments, which is great.
+Now, my favorite spot on campus is the trail by the lagoon.
+I love seeing the mural under the bridge and the tree that has animals carved into it.
+It all reminds me of my favorite show, “Once Upon a Time,” and my dog loves it there!

 What advice would you give to a student who is applying to colleges?